Popular articles

 A fuel pressure boost valve can make the car more responsive and respond better although it will not increase the power output.
 Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.

-Toyota Avensis Intake and Exhaust Tuning.
+Intake and Exhaust Modifications.

 Fit an uprated clutch to avoid power losses through the transmission.
 Turbo Diesel engines are just begging to be remapped.
-You will see big power gains on most turbo engined cars including diesels making a remap one of the most cost effective modifications.
+You will see big power gains on most turbo engined cars including diesels making a tune/remap one of the most cost effective modifications.

 The largest power gains for the 1.8 and 2.0 petrol engines usually involve the addition of forced induction.
 In general turbos are harder to add than supercharger as turbos boost in exponential proportion to increasing engine speed and this can make mapping difficult.
 The nice steady boost to rpm characteristics of the supercharger make them easier to map and setup.
 Decreasing the engines compression ratio will allow you to add forced induction, water injection may also help prevent detonation along with the use of high octane fuel.